polpielladev/polpiella.dev/src/pages/platform-specific-code-in-swift-packages.md

 title: 'Platform specific code in Swift Packages'
 slug: 'platform-specific-code-in-swift-packages'
 excerpt: 'A set of examples showing how useful compiler directives can become when building cross-platform Swift programs.'
-pubDate: '2022-08-17'
+pubDate: '2022-10-06'
 readtime: '7'
 tags:
   [
-    { name: 'Swift Package Manager', slug: 'spm' },
-    { name: 'Open Source', slug: 'open-source' },
-    { name: 'Swift', slug: 'swift' },
+    { name: 'Swift', slug: 'swift' }
   ]
 author:
   name: 'Pol Piella'
 layout: ../layouts/BlogPostLayout.astro
 ---

-I have recently been trying to get a command line tool written entirely in Swift which uses my pacakge [Reading Time](https://swiftpackageindex.com/pol-piella/reading-time) to run in different environments and platforms.
+I have recently been trying to get a command line tool which uses my Swift Package [Reading Time](https://swiftpackageindex.com/pol-piella/reading-time) to run in different environments and platforms.

 The tool takes in the path to a markdown file as an input and outputs the estimated average time it would take to read it.

-While compiling for multiple platforms and architectures, I have faced challenges and errors of all kinds.
-In this article, I will explain how I leveraged the power of [compiler directives](https://docs.swift.org/swift-book/ReferenceManual/Statements.html#ID538) to get past some of these.
+When compiling for multiple platforms and architectures, I have faced challenges and errors of all kinds.
+In this article I will explain how I leveraged the power of [compiler directives in Swift](https://docs.swift.org/swift-book/ReferenceManual/Statements.html#ID538) to get past some of these.

 ## What are compiler directives?

 Compiler directives, also referred to as [Compiler Control Statements](https://docs.swift.org/swift-book/ReferenceManual/Statements.html#ID538) in Apple's documentation, allow developers to make changes to the compiler's behaviour directly from Swift code.

 In this article I am going to focus on conditional statements (`#if/#endif` blocks) which can be used to provide multiple compilation routes based on a given value.
+These conditional statements can use Boolean literals (`true` or `false`), a custom value defined via Xcode's `Active Compilation Conditions` build setting or one of the platform conditions listed by Apple [in the Swift Book](https://docs.swift.org/swift-book/ReferenceManual/Statements.html#ID539).

 For example, conditional compiler statements can be used to perform different logic based on a scheme's configuration (commonly `DEBUG` vs `RELEASE`):